 Can a minor sign a residential tenancy agreement?

-Yes, under section 28 of the RTRA Act a minor can enter into a tenancy agreement as tenants do not have to be 18 years of age.
+Yes, under Section 28 of the Residential Tenancies and Rooming Accommodation Act 2008, a minor can enter into a tenancy agreement as tenants do not have to be 18 years of age.

 Property managers need to exercise caution during the tenancy selection process, as they should not decline a person the opportunity to apply for a property simply because they are not 18 years of age.

 However, property managers do need to exercise the same due diligence they would in any tenancy selection procedure and assess the selection criteria.
 The same questions apply – “can the applicant provide evidence they have the ability to pay the rent?” or “can the applicant provide evidence they can meet the tenancy obligations?”